mineshkothari/fullstack/README.md

 The SASS files are all kept inside the SASS folder in 'static' (with the exception of the re-usable app files).

-Inside the SASS folder, you'll find various subfolders for components such as the navbar, forms, buttons and many more, making it simple to natigate through and find the SASS file to make changes.
+Inside the SASS folder, you'll find various subfolders for components such as the navbar, forms, buttons and many more, making it simple to navigate through and find the SASS file to make changes.

 There is also one 'stand-alone' SASS file **_style.sass_** within that folder (static/sass) which imports the sass files from all the subfolders acting as a table of contents.
 The key benefit of setting up the SASS workflow this way is to ensure when the SASS is being compiled to CSS, there will only ever be one CSS file, **_style.css_** I need to refer to in my base.html document.